 Now, let’s take a look at how the rest of the group rated Kaizen’s food selections.

-Du30 Roll and Siargao Roll, and Yakipakyaw barbecue are highly recommended, but definitely not the ramen served us as they were WAY BELOW MY EXPECTATIONS.
+Du30 Roll and Siargao Roll, and Yakipakyaw barbecue are highly recommended, but definitely not the ramen served to us as they were WAY BELOW MY EXPECTATIONS.

 Overall, I would give Kaizen 5.5/10.

-The prices were considerable to me, but to give you an idea how much you would be paying (in case you plan to dine at Kaizen), here’s the breakdown of the prices we paid.
+The prices were reasonable to me, but to give you an idea how much you would be paying (in case you plan to dine at Kaizen), here’s the breakdown of the prices we paid.